iampuma/drop/README.md

 4. Go to localhost:8080

 ### Updates
 The vagrant box can receive bug and improvement updates.
 Vagrant will automatically check if a new version of the base box is available everytime you run the command 'vagrant up'.
-Execute the command 'vagrant box update --box iampuma/drop' to update the base box.
+Execute the command **vagrant box update --box iampuma/drop** to update the base box.

 The version changelog can be found at https://atlas.hashicorp.com/iampuma/boxes/drop